CB721/clef-co/README.md

             * Instruments - user can select and combination of different instruments to display on page
             * Bundles - when any option is selected, all other categories are deselected
                 * All products displayed are predetermined based off of genres
-            * Type - use can select either option to display on page
+            * Type - user can select either option to display on page
                 * Allows user to filter by hardware or software
 * Tutorials
     * The user is presented with a list of videos embedded on the page